mariamrakka/vsd-hdp/README.md

 package require openlane 0.9
 ```

-To prepare the design, I used the following command (designs/picorv32a contains the verilog file, .sdc file, needed PDK, and config.tcl that has configurations for the design that will overwrite the default OpenLane settings.
+To prepare the design, I used the following command (designs/picorv32a contains the verilog file, .sdc file, needed PDK, and config.json that has configurations for the design that will overwrite the default OpenLane settings.
 When the design is prepared, the LEF files are merged, and a "runs" directory is created inside the picorv32a directory, and inside it a directory with the current date is created.
 Inside that directory, all folder structures required by OpenLanes are present empty, except for temp folder. temp folder has the merged LEF files.
 Note that when synthesis is performed for example a file will be created inside the results/synthesis directory.
 Inside the runs/<RUN_today_date> directory there is a config.tcl file which contains the default OpenLane configuration settings, and it is important to check whether our modifications are reflected in it):

 ```bash
 prep -design picorv32a